About

 History

-The inspiration for Camp came from metabolic dietitian Dr. Rani Singh, when she noticed that, especially during adolescence, patients and their families struggled with the impact of growing independence and changing lifestyle needs on patients’ ability to meet their diet prescriptions and maintain their treatment goals.
-Dr. Singh and her team wanted to equip girls and young women to independently manage their diet and to improve their compliance.
-It was clear that disease and diet education programs need to be re-evaluated, improving sensitivity to the concerns of the young adult and their growing independence.
 In addition, there was an urgent need for programs educating young girls with PKU about the effects of high Phe levels during pregnancy and the potential impact on a growing fetus (maternal PKU syndrome).
 Thus, Metabolic Camp was started in 1995 with the assistance of Nicole Guerrero, graduate student, and a generous seed donation from the Handler family.

 Camp Goals

-Research Information
+Research

 A unique feature of Metabolic Camp is its research component.
 Because Emory University is a research institution, the Camp is in an ideal setting to conduct research studies for young women with PKU and MSUD.
 All clinical research done during Metabolic Camp is focused on the interventions related to the transition to adulthood, pregnancy, quality of life, and overall health outcomes.